bio-miga/miga-web/README.md

 ## Ruby version

-We test MiGA Web with Ruby 2.x and 1.9 (MRI).
+We test MiGA Web with Ruby 2.x (MRI).
+Some gems used in the rails backend are unavailable for Ruby < 2.0.

 ## System dependencies